tomcam/vuepress.github.io/config-title.md

-# Adding a title, hamburger menu, and search to your site
+# Adding a site title, hamburger menu, and search to your site

 The simplest addition to [config.js](./config1.md) is the `title` attribute.
 This gives your site a whole list of features: search, a consistent title across